 Workers' compensation fraud can be committed by anybody.
 Doctors, lawyers, insurance companies, employers, and employees, you name it.
-This is a very controversial topic and the data indicting the amount of actual fraud occurring in this country is quite unreliable.
+This is a very controversial topic and the data indicating the amount of actual fraud occurring in this country is quite unreliable.
 The National Insurance Crime Bureau released a statistic that claims this sort of fraud accounts for roughly $7.2 billion in unnecessary costs.
 That is a high number.
-If you would like to learn more about workers' compensation fraud, please contact us today.
+If you would like to learn more about workers' compensation fraud, please call our law firm today.
 The law group at Gilbert, Blaszcyk & Milburn has years of experience in this field and can provide you with timely consultation and representation.
 We represent clients from across Long Island and New York.

 Types of Claimant Fraud